You'll Be Mine (Party Time)

 "You'll Be Mine (Party Time)" is a 1996 song by Cuban American singer and songwriter Gloria Estefan.
 It was released as the follow-up to "Reach", as the second single from her seventh studio album, Destiny (1996).
 The song is a dance track with strong African rhythms and became one of Estefan's most popular songs.
 Since its appearance, the song has been present on all the tours of Gloria Estefan as it remains a favorite among fans.
 In the UK the Classic Paradise radio mix by Love To Infinity was the preferred version played by radio stations including Radio 1.
 The single peaked within the top 20 in Finland, France, Scotland, Spain and the United Kingdom.
 In France it was released twice; at its first release, it peaked at number 15, but at the second release the song peaked at number 17.

 Estefan and Stevie Wonder collaborated for a special performance of this song at the Super Bowl XXXIII Halftime Show in 1999, the performance received a strong ovation and gave the two singers a boost on sales in the albums the two singers were promoting at that time.

-The song has been used twice in the British TV show Strictly Come Dancing for the Salsa, once in a Series 7 dance by Natalie Cassidy and again in 2012 by Fern Britton.